 To further verify the accuracy of the IntervalTimer, we repeated recordings at 20Hz, 50Hz and 100Hz, and found that the actual frequencies were 19.999, 49.999, and 99.997 Hz, respectively.
 These all equate to approximate biases of 30 um per second, and thus timing drift is independent of the sampling rate utilized.
 Together, these results demonstrate the temporal precision and accuracy of the Teensy in conjunction with the IntervalTimer function.
 In addition, it underscores the utility of the Teensy in triggering synchronous frame-capture during long recording experiments for precise alignment of neuronal data with behavioral states (Micallef, Takahashi, Larkum, & Palmer, 2017).

-Trace conditioning
+Mice Trace conditioning Learning behavioral experiment

 In the second experiment (Figure 1B and 2B), we constructed a Teensy-based setup for trace conditioning learning experiment, where a mouse is trained to associate conditioned stimuli (tone and/or light) with a subsequent unconditioned stimulus (an eye puff) separated by a brief time window.
 We wrote software for the Teensy to deliver conditioned stimuli and to record the timing of two of these events, the tone and puff, whose state changes were synchronized to frame capture.
 To deliver an auditory stimulus, we used a plug and play hardware amplifier (prop shield) to amplify the analog output from the Teensy, which can then drive speakers of both 4 and 8 ohms.
 Three sets of 14x1 double insulated pins for connecting the Teensy to the prop shield.
 In total, this setup costs approximately $40, excluding general equipment.